Karanpal-Sekhon/Stock-Price-Prediction-Neural-Network/README.md

 - The LSTM model is constructed using Keras, compiled with the Adam optimizer, and trained on the training dataset.
 - Testing data is used to make predictions, and the root mean squared error (RMSE) is calculated for model evaluation.
 - Finally, the results are visualized, comparing the actual closing prices with the predicted values.

+# Results
+The LSTM Neural Network demonstrates its predictive capabilities with high accuracy, as shown in the visualizations within the notebook.
+The RMSE provides insight into the model's performance, and users can further tweak hyperparameters for optimization.

+Feel free to experiment and enhance the model for more accurate predictions or apply it to different stock datasets.
+Happy coding!